ElenaStoeva/web-development/design-plan/design-journey.md

 _View all entries for a tag:_

-1. On the catalog page, the is a dropdow menu called "Filter By Tag".
+1. On the catalog page, the is a dropdown menu called "Filter By Tag".

 2. Select a tag from the dropdown menu and the page will be automatically reloaded.
 You will now be able to view the filtered catalog.